Mohamed-003/Movie-Application-Frontend/README.md

     - Once the installation is finished, you have successfully installed PostgreSQL on your Windows computer.

 ### Setup Prisma

+* update `` DATABASE_URL="postgresql://postgres:12345678@localhost:5432/movie?schema=movies" ``` in .env file
+based on this format  ``postgresql://USER:PASSWORD@HOST:PORT/DATABASE?schema=SCHEMA``````

+* install all the modules in the backend using this command 'npm i'

+* then start the server using this command 'npm start'

+* for more details on creating your own prisma model from scratch please refer the below procedure

+The following is the standard procedure for using Prisma:

 1. Create a project directory and navigate into it: